Sephora’s Subscription Success: Examining What Works

 Each box sent to a subscriber is a marketing opportunity, and Sephora understands this.
 The boxes include pamphlets and Beauty Insider points, and the very act of sampling beauty products is marketing them.
 They have a strong email marketing campaign based around their Play! boxes.
 And the information collected on subscribers at signup?
 That can be used to tailor deals and campaigns that are more likely to suit the customer’s tastes.

 Subscription boxes provide a tremendous amount of value for any CPG business.
 Sephora’s savvy implementation, excellent features, and relentless focus on providing an exceptional customer experience means that the Play! box program will provide growth and stability for the brand well into the future.
-To read the full 46-page CB Insights report, click here.
+To read the full 46-page CB Insights report, click this content here.